fbpx

 The second thing that I can imagine is that sheep take up a certain amount of space, right?
 I mean, you might get 2 sheep on a raft, but a raft is not going to carry a small flock of animals.
 To transport 36 livestock, I assume a ship has to be of a certain size or maybe rated for a certain weight, and I wonder if you have to be old enough to get a license for those kinds of boats.
 That would make the most sense to me, but I won’t know if that’s the answer until I research Chinese boat license requirements to figure out how licenses are granted, and I’m not sure how much of my time I want to spend Googling for Chinese boat specifications, although it would be an amusing story to tell my wife when I get home: “Hey, honey, guess what I learned today?”

-The average weight of those animals will always come out upwards of 7,000kg.
+My friend, sadly, was not so amused by my answer.
+The very-real answer is that in China, you can take tests to obtain a general boating license at the age of 23, which lets you captain small ships with up to 5,000kg of cargo.
+To captain a ship that is rated to carry over 5,000kg, you have to have maintained a general boating license for 5 years.
+The average weight of those animals, even accounting for some of them being newborns, will always come out upwards of 7,000kg.
 So a person must be 23 to start boating, and could not captain a ship to carry that many of those animals until they were equal to or greater than the age of 28.

 Now, please hear me: I am not saying that I am smarter than the population of China.
 Just because I solved 90% of the problem in a few minutes does not mean that I outclassed 2/3 of our planet.